dmx-systems/dmx-documentation/docs/overview.rst

     - Modeling
     - Presentation

-3. An application model that is suitable for Domain Driven Design in combination with a **Plugin Development Framework** for the development of full-stack plugins.
+3. An application model that is suitable for Domain Driven Design, in combination with a **Plugin Development Framework** for the development of full-stack plugins.
 4. A pre-installed ontology (contacts, notes, web links, events) for basic information management needs.

 Technically DMX is a web application server written in Java.
 Its service-oriented architecture is OSGi-based (Apache Felix); DMX application developers need no OSGi knowledge; JAX-RS knowledge is recommended though.
 DMX comes with web server (Jetty), database (Neo4j), the "DMX Webclient" (built in Vue.js, Vuex, Element UI) included, and offers a plugin development framework.
 DMX plugins are full-stack (from data model to front end) and hot deployable.
 A DMX default installation is *single-user*; its web server will reject any request not from localhost.
 From 5.0-beta-1 (Jan 30, 2019) on to current 5.2 the size of the DMX download zip file is unchanged at 7.5 MB -- much less than the competing Jakarta EE servers.